sameersbn/docker-gitlab/README.md

 ## Automated Backups

 The image can be configured to automatically take backups on a daily, weekly or monthly basis.
-Adding `-e 'GITLAB_BACKUPS=daily'` to the docker run command will enable daily backups.
-Adding `-e 'GITLAB_BACKUPS=weekly'` or `-e 'GITLAB_BACKUPS=monthly'` will enable weekly or monthly backups.
+Adding `--env='GITLAB_BACKUPS=daily'` to the docker run command will enable daily backups.
+Adding `--env='GITLAB_BACKUPS=weekly'` or `--env='GITLAB_BACKUPS=monthly'` will enable weekly or monthly backups.

 Daily backups are created at `GITLAB_BACKUP_TIME` which defaults to `04:00` everyday.
 Weekly backups are created every Sunday at the same time as the daily backups.
 Monthly backups are created on the 1st of every month at the same time as the daily backups.